-Unmanned aircraft systems, commonly referred to as UAS, or drones, are enabling government agencies to reduce costs and time associated with the daily operations of all manner of essential public services.
+Unmanned aircraft systems, commonly referred to as UAS, or drones, are enabling government agencies to reduce costs and time associated with emergency management and the daily operations of all manner of essential public services.
 One of the most promising areas for drone-supported applications is in the municipal public safety arena.
 Communities that can support a high-bandwidth networking environment, like that available in Wilson County, North Carolina, near the Research Triangle, can accelerate the development and utility of drone-supported applications.

 Led by US Ignite member, the North Carolina Next Generation Network (NCNGN), the City of Wilson and its partners developed a novel drone system infrastructure and remote streaming application that supports situational awareness in emergency response.
 The solution, developed with a Service Development Fund grant, improves the ability of government agencies and first responders to coordinate and collaborate using drone-collected sensor analytics via a standard protocol.